neuralmagic/sparseml/integrations/ultralytics-yolov8/README.md

 The key `Modifiers` for sparse transfer learning are the following:
 - `ConstantPruningModifier` instructs SparseML to maintain the sparsity structure of the network during the fine-tuning process
-- `QuantizationModifier` instructs SparseML to apply quantization aware training to quantize the weights over the final epochs
+- `QuantizationModifier` tells SparseML to quantize the weights with quantization aware training over the last 5 epochs.
+The `scheme_overrides` are a bit complicated here to handle the GeLU activations followed by the C2f module introduced in YOLOv8, but you do not need to worry too much about this.

 SparseML parses the `Modifers` in the recipe and updates the training loop with logic encoded therein.